 Table of Contents

-- 1 Welcome to Las Vegas Must See Stop
+- 1 Welcome to Las Vegas Sign Location

-The sign has become a must-see stop on the way onto or off of The Strip.
+The Welcome to Fabulous Las Vegas sign has become a must-see attraction on the way onto or off of The Strip.
 As such, the area around the sign can become very busy, especially on the weekends.

 At peak times there is often a line of selfie seekers waiting for their turn to get the perfect souvenir picture.
 Frequently you’ll also see people taking their wedding pictures at the sign.
-Sometimes it’s just a newlywed couple and at other times it is an entire wedding party!
+Sometimes it’s just a newlywed couple and at other times it is an entire wedding party with a professional photographer.

 How Old is the Welcome to Las Vegas Sign?

-The 25 ft.
-Welcome to Las Vegas Sign was erected in 1959 by a company called Western neon.
-So as of this writing, the sign is 60 years old.
+The 25 ft. welcome sign was erected in 1959 by a company called Western neon.
+So as of this writing, Las Vegas’ sign is 60 years old.
 The signs designer, Betty Willis, created the design for a local businessman who then sold it to the county (Clark County, Nevada).

 Is the Welcome to Las Vegas Sign Copyrighted?